Expand description

 , and need to be explicitly released by callingrelease()

 .
-This manual process is required due to the complexity of determining when these handlers should be cleaned up once handed off to C.
+This manual process is required due to the complexity of determining when these handlers should be cleaned up once handed off to C. For methods where the callback is not stored and only used there and then e.g. poll, you can pass in a closure directory e.g.

 §Handlers and Callbacks